k3tan172/ubuntu-node-box/SOFTWARE.md

 3. Pay someone

     Feel free to test with me by donating a few cents through visiting http://reckless.money.
 You can ask a friend to send you an invoice to pay.
+You can go to the blockstream store https://store.blockstream.com/ and buy some stickers.
 You can pay for some articles that interest you on http://www.yalls.org.
 You can try your luck at http://www.lightning-roulette.com.
 There's a website dedicated to lightning network spending at https://lightningnetworkstores.com.
 Go nuts.

 4. Find incoming channel partners